Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 We can:

-- Download our scenario information using `csm-orc fetch-scenariorun-data`.
+- Download our scenario information using `csm-data api scenariorun-load-data`.
 - Apply our parameters with our `apply_parameters.py`.
 - Run our simulation using `csm-orc run-step`.
 - And send our simulation results to an external system (here Azure Data Explorer) by setting environment variables during the `run-step`.